FAQ's About CWEE

 - How do I begin?

-Cooperative Work Experience Education, or CWEE, is an academic program that is designed
+Work Experience Education, or WRKX, is an academic program that is designed to accelerate

-to accelerate the career growth of students by combining classroom learning with work
+the career growth of students by combining classroom learning with work experience,

-experience, employment or volunteer work.
-Students may be eligible for (1) COOP-160,
+employment or volunteer work.
+Students may be eligible for (1) WRKX-170, General Work

 What qualifies as college-credit eligible learning?